sporto/planetproto/exercises/060_object_create/problem.md

 ---------

 Write a program that:
-- Creates an object called 'animal' with a 'legs' property set to null
+- Creates an object called 'machine' with a 'legs' property set to null
-- Uses Object.create to create another object called 'cat' with 'animal' set as the prototype
+- Uses Object.create to create another object called 'robot' with 'machine' set as the prototype
-- Uses Object.create to create another object called 'felix' with 'cat' as the prototype
+- Uses Object.create to create another object called 'robby' with 'robot' as the prototype
-- Asserts the result of `animal.isPrototypeOf(felix)`
+- Asserts the result of `machine.isPrototypeOf(robby)`
-- Asserts the results of `Object.getPrototypeOf(felix)`
+- Asserts the results of `Object.getPrototypeOf(robby)`

 Boilerplate
 -----------